tae898/vae-diffusion/README.md

 - Connection between this simplified model and diffusion models
 - Implementation of a noise prediction objective
 - Demonstration of how this approach performs on MNIST data
+- Compare the classical CNN architecture with the U-Net CNN architecture

 ---